z9fr/PortScanner/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is a example How You can Run this on your computer

-# PortScanner
 This is a SuperFast portscanner that helps you to see the open ports of your Network

 ### Installation